 - San Francisco (SFO) to Tokyo (NRT) for 121,000 miles in first class

-If you qualify for the 100% buy miles bonuses, you could buy the miles necessary for these redemptions for:
+With the 100% buy miles bonus, you could buy the miles necessary for these redemptions for:

 - Las Angeles (LAX) to Porto (OPO) — $1,365 in business class

 - New York (JFK) to Cape Town (CPT) — $1,540 in business class

 - San Francisco (SFO) to Tokyo (NRT) — $2,135 in first class

 There are a lot of situations where the cost to buy a ticket could be far more expensive than buying miles with this bonus.
 This is especially true with one-way tickets that often cost more than half the round-trip price.